SPICT-LIS™ helps identify people in low-income settings with life shortening conditions earlier.

 Severe chronic lung disease; breathlessness or chest pain at rest or on minimal effort.

-Persistent hypoxia needing long term oxygen, if available.
+Persistent hypoxia needing long term oxygen, if available and appropriate.

 Kidney disease